homelabos/homelabos/docs/setup/gettingstarted.md

 ## Homelab Commands

-`hlos -t` will list all available commands.
+`make -t` will list all available commands.
-`hlos -h COMMAND` will show help info for the specified command.
+`make -h COMMAND` will show help info for the specified command.